 - Do not allow children to handle anything that might be hazardous.

-- Be extra-cautious with anything that might contain hazardous chemicals, such as an empty pesticide jug or a car battery (you can always alert Public Works to the item’s location by calling 705-759-5201).
+- Be extra-cautious with anything that might contain hazardous chemicals, such as a sealed container that contains an unknown liquid, an empty pesticide jug, or a car battery (you can always alert Public Works to the item’s location by calling 705-759-5201).

 - Know the quickest route to the hospital in case someone gets hurt.